 What is a Last Mile Delivery Logistics Solution?

 Companies still offer door-to-door distributions despite the high costs of last mile deliveries since consumers' demand and convenience will just find another retailer or product should an eCommerce site fail to meet their needs.

 Fortunately for businesses, there are last mile solutions available to overcome challenges such as lack of visibility and transparency, high costs, non-optimal route planning, and inefficiency in the loading of goods.

 For example, our company DispatchTrack offers precision software for effective fleet management.
 Our solution integrates with hard-wired GPS devices for compliance with the ELD mandate while providing increased visibility on driver performance in real-time.
 We also have a web portal and GeoTab web application that will track and trace vehicles for data centralization, robust reporting, and seamless integration of fleet management systems.

 What's in Store for Last Mile Deliveries This Year?

-Demand for last mile deliveries has been increasing in recent years, and this trend will continue through 2020 as more retailers want to compete with large brands like Amazon.
+Demand for last mile deliveries has been increasing in recent years, and this trend will continue through the year as more retailers want to compete with large brands like Amazon.